DelhiDK/PROJECT-01/README.md

 • **R / Python Scripts →** Forecasting, trend analysis, and machine learning models.
 ### 5. 🏷️ Data Source.
-This project is built on four key datasets: Sales, Inventory, Products, and Stores.
+This project is built on four key datasets: **Sales, Inventory, Products, and Stores**.

 • Sales captures transaction details such as date, store, product, quantity, and revenue.